DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-02-selecting-and-tidying-data.md

 lower48 <- filter(results, state != 'AK' & state != 'HI')
 ```

 Here we've combined the requirement that the state not be Alaska (AK) *and* not be Hawai'i (HI) using the `&` operator.
-This works fine and is there is nothing wrong with this approach.
+This works fine and there is nothing wrong with this way of doing things.

 However, an approach that is beginning to be used more widely makes use of *pipe* operations symbolise by `%>%` to pass an input dataset through a series of operations.
-This looks like the following:
+This looks like this:

 ```{r}
 lower48 <- results %>%